 Boiling Water Reactors

-The unused steam is exhausted into the condenser where it is condensed into water.
-The resulting water is pumped out of the condenser with a series of pumps, reheated and pumped back to the reactor vessel.
+The unused steam is exhausted to the condenser, where it is condensed into water.
+The resulting water is pumped out of the condenser with a series of pumps, reheated, and pumped back to the reactor vessel.
 The reactor's core contains fuel assemblies that are cooled by water circulated using electrically powered pumps.
 These pumps and other operating systems in the plant receive their power from the electrical grid.
-If offsite power is lost emergency cooling water is supplied by other pumps, which can be powered by onsite diesel generators.
+If offsite power is lost, emergency cooling water is supplied by other pumps, which can be powered by onsite diesel generators.
 Other safety systems, such as the containment cooling system, also need electric power.
-Boiling-water reactors contain between 370-800 fuel assemblies.
-See also our animated diagram.
+BWRs contain between 370-800 fuel assemblies.